7 Email marketing predictions - for the remainder of 2015

 Outlook users for example, will see a basic static layout, while mobile users will experience hover state animation and when viewing the email online, a wider animated, scrolling version of the email is served.

-My favourite example is the B&Q email – check it out
+My favorite example is the B&Q email – check it out

-This trend is driven by trend 2 and 3.
+This trend is driven by trends 2 and 3.

 In order to ensure that email designs transition well and respond adequately, we will see designers replacing the 12 ‘buy now’ buttons with a single ‘Browse the latest’ ghost button.